jni-rs/jni-rs/book/src/error_handling.md

 We've explored a few examples of exception handling via returning early and clearing them from the native side, so that you can make your way through the rest of the book.
-In most cases in the book, you'll want to rely on `try_java` (or your own implementation of it), because it will allow you to write Rust code that works with `Result` or `Option` without repeating Exception mappings.
+In most cases in the book, you'll want to rely on `try_java` (or your own implementation of it), since it will let you write shorter code.
+More advanced handlers may translate `Error` enums into different types of Java exceptions, attach the original causes of panics, or attempt to save on the number of calls to `exception_check()`.

+There's quite a lot to think about with respect to Error handling, and perhaps you can make some improvements on top of what is suggested here.